 Many of these … volunteers insist on having their performance reviewed against preset objectives at least once a year.
 And increasingly, they expect their organizations to remove nonperformers…

-One of the principles underlying the Complementary Model of Board Governance is that this type of feedback be provided to volunteer Directors, at least annually.
+One of the principles underlying the Complementary Model of Board Governance is that this type of feedback is provided to volunteer Directors at least annually.